Welcome back to your Home Business blog.

 Is also very important to understand that growth hackers thrive when resources are scarce.
 They are able to better allocate resources in order to maximize results or they create (or tweak) already existing tools to achieve the required outcome.
 Growth hackers use to their advantage many of the techniques and tools we already discussed in the post about super affiliate marketers to reach their goals.
 If you want massive explosion in your business you will need to invest in various tools to get the job done.

 It is also important to understand that growth hackers know well the lifetime value of a customer who enters their business.
-This is a concept I first learned as I completed basic marketing training with the 21 step system.
-In my experience that program offered immense value for the one time $49 payment.
+This is a concept I first learned as I completed basic marketing training with one of my mentors.
 Many big corporations today spend more money on advertising than the money they initially make from selling products to new customers.
 These businesses and corporations recuperate the invested capital (and turn to a profit) as new customers continue to buy products from them.

 Based on those points above Sean Ellis defined a growth hacker as “a tech savvy and data-driven marketer that understands product and is comfortable working in a resource-constrained environment.”
 What I want to do is give you some examples of the best growth hacks ever done so you can model them and use them on your own business.
 If you are a creative marketer perhaps you can even come up with something original that scales your business overnight.